 There is no consistent evidence to date that exposure to radio signals from wi-fi and WLANs adversely affects the health of the general population.
 The signals are very low power, typically 0.1 watt (100 milliwatts) in both the computer and the router (access point), and the results so far show exposures are well within the internationally-accepted guidelines from the International Commission on Non-Ionizing Radiation Protection (ICNIRP).

 Based on current knowledge and experience, radio frequency (RF) exposures from wi-fi are likely to be lower than those from mobile phones.
 Also, the frequencies used in wi-fi are broadly the same as those from other RF applications such as FM radio, TV and mobile phones.

-On the basis of the published studies and those carried out in-house, PHE sees no reason why wi-fi should not continue to be used in schools and in other places.
+On the basis of the published studies and those carried out in-house, UKHSA sees no reason why wi-fi should not continue to be used in schools and in other places.
 However with any new technology a sensible precautionary approach, as happened with mobile phones, is to keep the situation under review so that parents and others can have as much reassurance as possible.